Spring 2020 Update

 To check your due date and renew books, visit your HOLLIS account.

 Harvard Library materials are generally loaned for a semester at a time.
 Specific loan period details are noted with the item listing in HOLLIS.

 Fines & Fees

 Replacement fees for lost or long overdue materials vary depending on the item and the library.
-Fines for late return of reserve items and other short term loans also vary between libraries.
+Fines for late return of course reserve items and other short term loans, such as tech loan items, also vary between libraries.

 If you have questions about library fines, contact the Harvard Library Billing Office via email or phone at 617-496-3015.